MissFlood/google-homepage/README.md

-The Odin Project: Build the google.com homepage (easy version)
+The Odin Project Assignment: Build the google.com homepage